0xPARC/0xparc-intro-book/src/intro.typ

 the others keep the server from learning which request you care about.

-= Programmable Cryptography in the World
+= Programmable cryptography in the world

 In the past decade, there has been a surprisingly high amount of theoretical work but also a surprisingly low amount of implementation work on primitives in programmable cryptography.